OpenNebula/project-unico-datacloudcontinuum/README.md

 ### Installation

-Clone this repository in the bare metal resouce.
+Clone this repository in the bare metal resource.

 Some input is needed in order to bootstrap a minimal opennebula.
 At least a host where opennebula will be provisioned and the `oneadmin` user password.
 For this, create a `Makefile.local` file and enter the following information.